syed-nafis/Electricity_Demand-Fuel_Required-Forecasting-Bangladesh/README.md

 ## Electricity Demand + Required Fuel Forecasting - Bangladesh

 This project automates the data gathering and processing pipeline for forecasting electricity demand in Bangladesh, as well as estimating the required fuel to meet that demand.
-The scripts provided allow you to download daily reports from the Power Grid Company of Bangladesh (PGCB), process and extract relevant data, and check for missing or misnamed files.
+The scripts provided allow you to download daily reports from the Power Grid Company of Bangladesh (PGCB), process and extract relevant data.

 ## Data Source

-All raw data is sourced from the [Power Grid Company of Bangladesh (PGCB)](https://www.pgcb.gov.bd/).
+All raw data is sourced from [Power Grid Company of Bangladesh (PGCB)](https://www.pgcb.gov.bd/).

+## Features Coming soon

+  - `Automating ETL with APACHE airflow + docker`
+  - `Supabase integration`
+  - `API endpoint`
+  - `Public Power-BI dashboard`

 ## Project Structure